-We have audited the financial statements of The Tennessee Energy Acquisition Corporation (the Corporation) as of and for the year ended March 31, 2023, and our report thereon dated July 6, 2023, which expressed an unmodified opinion on those financial statements, appears on pages 1 through 2.
+We have audited the financial statements of The Tennessee Energy Acquisition Corporation (the Corporation) as of and for the year ended March 31, 2024, and our report thereon dated June 28, 2024, which expressed an unmodified opinion on those financial statements, appears on pages 1 through 2.
 Our audit was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
 The Schedule of Debt Service Requirements and the Schedule of Changes in Long-Term Debt by Individual Issue is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Debt Service Requirements and the Schedule of Changes in Long-Term Debt by Individual Issue is fairly stated in all material respects in relation to the basic financial statements as a whole.
-The Directory of Officials, which is the responsibility of management, is of nonaccounting nature and has not been subjected to the auditing procedures applied in the audit of the basic financial statements.
-Accordingly, we do not express an opinion or provide any assurance on it.